CDISC Standards Certification

 Your CDISC Tabulate Certification is valid for three years.
 To extend your certification you must retake and pass the exam in the six-month period prior to your certification expiration date.

 Passing the CDISC Tabulate Certification Exam demonstrates that you have attained knowledge and the competency necessary to utilize the SDTM and the SDTMIG.

 The CDISC Tabulate Certification Exam consists of 125 questions.
-The exam duration is expected to last 3.5 - 4 hours.
+The average exam duration is 3.5 - 4 hours.

 and Corresponding Weight

 |Knowledge and Skill Statements|